mfukar/mfukar.github.com/_posts/2015-11-16-haskell-xv.md

 ### Problem 93: An arithmetic puzzle

-This reminded me a lot of similar assignments.
+This reminded me a lot of similar undergrad assignments.
 Let's get the boilerplate out of the way:

 ```haskell
 import Data.Maybe